caffeinated/website/guide/packages/bonsai.md

 ```

 ## Basic Usage
-First, plant your bonsai.
+First, plant your bonsai, you can use view composer.
 You may optionally register assets during this time as well.

 ```php
 Bonsai::plant(function($asset) {